RoboCop 3 (video game)

 RoboCop 3 is a video game based on the 1993 film of the same name.
-Amiga, Atari ST and DOS versions were developed by Digital Image Design and published by Ocean Software in December 1991.
+Amiga, Atari ST, and MS-DOS versions were developed by Digital Image Design and published by Ocean Software in December 1991.
 The Digital Image Design version includes multiple gameplay styles.
-During 1992 and 1993, other versions consisting of side-scrolling platform gameplay were released for the Commodore 64, ZX Spectrum, NES, Super NES, Game Gear, Master System, and Sega Genesis.
+During 1992 and 1993, other versions consisting of side-scrolling platform gameplay were released for the Commodore 64, ZX Spectrum, NES, Super NES, Game Gear, Master System, and Genesis.

 Gameplay

 RoboCop 3 is based on the 1993 film of the same name, in which RoboCop, a cyborg police officer, attempts to stop a corporation from forcing the relocation of Detroit citizens so it can build the new Delta City.

 The Digital Image Design version consists of five different game segments that include driving; shooting enemies to rescue hostages; hand-to-hand combat; flying a jet pack; and battling a robot ninja.
 This version includes the Arcade Action option, which allows the player to play any of the game's five sequences as a single mission with its own plot and mission objectives.
 The player can also play the game's sequences as part of an overall adventure story known as Movie Adventure with more characters and different enemies.
 For much of the Movie Adventure mode, the player is allowed to play any mission rather than following a specific arrangement.
 During this mode, the player can also choose to abort missions, which affects enemies' decisions as well as the plot.
 In between levels, a news broadcast is played to inform the player of the story and advance the game.

 The Sega Genesis version is a shoot 'em up platform game, and is based on the SNES version.
 The Genesis version features six levels, while the side-scrolling NES version features five.
 In the Genesis version, the player has a flamethrower as an additional weapon that is absent from the NES and SNES versions.
 The ZX Spectrum version is a side-scrolling platform game that includes a horizontally scrolling shoot 'em up section.
 The ZX Spectrum version features only monochrome graphics, and also includes a jet pack ability for the player.